With this new rule, OSHA is applying the insights of behavioral economics to improve workplace safety and prevent injuries and illnesses.

 “We are pleased to work together with Fehr’s Metal Building Construction to prevent those hazards, such as falls, that most commonly found in the construction industry,” said Elizabeth Linda Routh, OSHA’s area director in Lubbock.

-Through its Alliance Program, OSHA works with businesses, trade associations, unions, consulates, professional organizations, faith and community-based organizations, and educational institutions to prevent workplace fatalities, injuries, and illnesses.
 For information about forming an alliance or partnership, contact OSHA’s Lubbock Area Office at 806-472-7681.

 Electro-Spec Achieves INSHARP Certification